Howard Center Schools

 In addition, through our School Services Program, we work with staff in local public schools to provide support for students so they succeed in school.
 Our School Services include:

-INCLUSION staff develop and manage all aspects of the behavioral and therapeutic elements of a student’s educational program, including family treatment and summer services.
-The program provides a broad continuum of intensive supports and services within the student’s school and community settings.
-The program is designed to ensure that a student’s needs are fully addressed without placing undue demands on the school’s regular staff.
+The INCLUSION Program serves children and youth in grades K-12 with serious emotional, behavioral, and mental health needs.
+Master’s level specialists partner with public school staff to develop and manage all aspects of the behavioral and therapeutic elements of a student’s educational program.
+A continuum of intensive supports and services are offered within the regular education environment, and also through tutorial services, to ensure that a student’s needs are fully addressed without placing undue demands on the school’s regular staff.
+Family services and summer programming are also provided.

 School Services Program